Daeng Chelak: Death

 He died in Ulu Riau in May 1745 and was buried there and he was called Marhum Mangkat di Kota by the people of Riau.
 His cousin Daeng Kemboja, a son of Daeng Parani, was appointed by Sultan Sulaiman Badrul Alam Shah as the third Yang di-Pertuan Muda of Riau.

 Legacy

-Opu Daeng Chelak is the ancestor of the Yang di-Pertuan Muda of Riau and the sultans of Selangor (as the House of Opu Daeng Chelak) to the present day.
+Opu Daeng Chelak is the ancestor of the Yang di-Pertuan Muda of Riau (as the House of Yang di-Pertuan Muda) and the sultans of Selangor (as the House of Opu Daeng Chelak) to the present day.